 A Magical Ice Castle in New Hampshire

-We recently attended the opening of an amazing Ice Castle in the ski town of Lincoln, New Hampshire in the beautiful White Mountains.
-Upon posting photos on Instagram, one friend asked “is this magical?”
+We recently attended the opening of an amazing Ice Castles exhibition in the ski town of Lincoln, New Hampshire.
+It’s a gorgeous destination set in the idyllic White Mountains.
+After posting photos on Instagram, one friend asked “is this magical?”
 At times it felt that way because we’d certainly never seen anything like it previously.
-This is the 2nd consecutive year that the outdoor ice castle has been built in the White Mountains and we were thrilled to be among the first to view this wonder on opening night (even though the ice castle wasn’t yet finished).

 Ice Castle fountain

-Ice Castles, began when Brent Christensen moved his family from California to the Rocky Mountains of Utah.
+Ice Castles began when Brent Christensen moved his family from California to the Rocky Mountains of Utah.
 During his first winter, he wanted to do something special for his son and built him an ice rink, with an ice slide and a 20 foot tall ice tower, which his son coined “Ice Castle.”
 The structure drew a lot of local attention and in 2011 he built his first large scale Ice Castle in Utah that was open to the public.

 Inside the castle